-- Promote health care education for seniors or minorities.
+- Health care education for seniors or minorities.

-- Provide effective programs in socio-medical diseases such as alcoholism, drug abuse or stress.
+- Programs for socio-medical diseases such as alcoholism, drug abuse or stress.

-- Support basic curriculums on a district-wide level in K-12 schools versus individual schools.
+- Support for basic curriculums on a district-wide level for K-12 schools.

-- Promote literacy, especially with adults and within minority communities.
+- Promote literacy, including adult and minority communities.

-- Proposals from organizations operating in the ﬁelds of the performing and visual arts that are based in our banks’ assessment areas.
+- Organizations operating in the ﬁelds of the performing and visual arts that are based in our service areas.

-- Address social problems faced by youth, minorities, the elderly, women and the disabled.
+- Organizations which address social problems faced by youth, minorities, women, the elderly and disabled.

-- Organizations that operate in the assessment areas where our banks provide services.
+- Organizations that operate in our service areas.